Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Introduction

-\begin{remark} We allow the inclusion of auxiliary or surrogate features in possibly high-dimensional $\X_{\Omega_r}$ or $\X_{\Gamma_r}$ that are informative about $Y$ or missing covariates but not necessarily included in the target model predictors $\A$.
+\begin{remark} We allow the inclusion of auxiliary or surrogate features in possibly high-dimensional $\Z_r$ or $\X_{\Gamma_r}$ that are informative about $Y$ or missing covariates but not necessarily included in the target model predictors $\A$.
 This is particularly relevant in EMR applications where a wealth of auxiliary information is routinely collected.
 For example, in building a risk prediction model for heart disease, the target covariates $\A$ might include biomarkers that are clinically interpretable and relevant to the disease mechanism.
 Meanwhile, $\X$ could contain auxiliary features such as medication codes and clinical mentions strongly correlated with the missing covariates and outcome; see Section \ref{sec:real:mimic}.
 These auxiliary variables can help aligning the data distributions across the sources or improve the imputation of missing data and enhance estimation efficiency, even though they are excluded from the final scientific model.
-This distinction between the target predictors $\A$ and the full $\X$ allows practitioners to maintain interpretability in the target model while leveraging the predictive power of high-dimensional or AI-generated auxiliary features \citeg{angelopoulos2023prediction}. \end{remark}
+This distinction between $\A$ and $\X$ allows practitioners to leverage the predictive power of high-dimensional or AI-generated auxiliary features \citeg{angelopoulos2023prediction}. \end{remark}